wp-plugins/local-time-clock/readme.txt

 = Can I choose my colour? =
 You can select the clock to be transparent, so the clock's background will be that of your web page

+= Can I paste the clock directly into a page in a post, not on the sidebar ? = Yes, the javascript is available directly from  [localtimes.info](http://localtimes.info/ "localtimes.info").
+You must paste your clock's javascript into the post in HTML mode.

 = Do I need to set the city ? =
 Choosing the city is not necessary for an accurante timezone.
 Setting the clock's city changes adjusts the clocks clickthrough URL to go to the correct localtimes.info page for the city.